[Publication date of latest article cited: September 29, 2021]

 Like many viruses, coronaviruses can take several forms: whole, viable viruses, called virions, or incomplete virus particles.
-The virions can enter cells and get them to replicate more viruses while destroying the cells, but the virus particles cannot do that.
+The virions can enter cells and get them to replicate more viruses while destroying the cells.
+But the virus particles cannot do that.
 Scientists and clinicians tested for these viruses most commonly with samples from nasopharyngeal swabs (which have a moderate positive rate) and less often with bronchoalveolar lavage fluid, rectal swabs, and sputum (higher positve rates), and oropharyngeal swab, feces, blood samples, and urine (lower rates).
-They used polymerase chain reaction (PCR) tests to search for the virus’s genome, made of ribonucleic acid (RNA) (Abasiyanik et al.; Bwire et al.).
+They used polymerase chain reaction (PCR) tests to search for the viruses’ genomes, which are made of ribonucleic acid (RNA) (Abasiyanik et al.; Bwire et al.).
 The different PCR methods include:

 - real-time polymerase chain reactions (RT-PCR)